 Summary:

-The Grand Saline Independent School District (Isd) in Texas operates 5 schools, including 2 elementary schools, 1 middle school, 2 high schools, and 1 alternative school.
-The district serves a predominantly white student population, with a significant Hispanic minority, and faces challenges related to high poverty levels and academic disparities among its schools.
+The Grand Saline Independent School District (ISD) in Texas operates 5 schools, including 2 elementary schools, 1 middle school, and 2 high schools (one of which is an alternative school).
+The district serves a relatively high-need student population, with a majority of students qualifying for free or reduced-price lunch.

 Thank you for your feedback!